 - when you apply to provide services to us.

-In addition to the methods above, Brentnalls SA may collect credit related personal information from other credit providers, subject to any restrictions in the Act.
-Brentnalls SA does not collect any credit related personal information from credit reporting bodies.
+In addition to the methods above, Brentnalls SA may collect credit information from other credit providers, subject to any restrictions at law.
+Brentnalls SA does not collect any credit information from credit reporting bodies.